hpc-carpentry/hpc-chapel/_episodes/13-synchronization.md

 objectives:
 - "First objective."
 keypoints:
-- "You can explicitly synchronize tasks with `sync` statement."
+- "You can explicitly synchronise tasks with `sync` statement."
-- "You can also use sync and atomic variables to synchronize tasks."
+- "You can also use sync and atomic variables to synchronise tasks."
 ---

-The keyword `sync` provides all sorts of mechanisms to synchronize tasks in Chapel.
+The keyword `sync` provides all sorts of mechanisms to synchronise tasks in Chapel.

 We can simply use `sync` to force the _parent_ task to stop and wait until its _spawned-child-task_ ends.